gp-repos/DockerCheatSheet/Info/docker.md

 ## docker image command

 The `docker image` command is used to manage Docker images.
-It has the following options or parameters:

     docker image COMMAND